Business Directory Software or WordPress?

 Sometimes problems are as simple as software bugs and flawed security.

-Starting with the right technology is imperative to future and continued success.
+Starting with the right technology is imperative to the future and continued success.

-A budget with insufficient planning or consideration for overhead expenses.
+A budget with insufficient planning or consideration for your directory overhead expenses.

 I have heard of people attempting to raise money in order to finance their business ideas without having any solid proof of concept or taking the necessary measures in risk analysis to provide them with the information needed.

 Many successful companies have started small and thought big.
-Rather than started with too many people involved and technology that is simply too expensive or difficult to implement.
+Rather than start with too many people involved and technology that is simply too expensive or difficult to implement.

 Unless you have already secured a revenue stream that will justify future large investments, it is better to start with the bare minimum and grow organically.

-So what’s best, WordPress or a standalone Business Directory Software?
+So what’s best, WordPress or a standalone Web Directory Software?

 eDirectory is a PHP standalone Directory software developed and marketed by ARCA SOLUTIONS INC.